whereistejas/old-blog-backup/_posts/2020-09-24-SAP-HANA-XSA.md

 <img src="/assets/images/sap-hana-xsa-synonyms/02-cross-container-scenario.png" width="25%">
 <div class="image-caption">
-<b>Fig 2.</b> Process
+<b>Fig 2.</b> Process.
 </div>

-To enable cross container access is create roles that give us access to the data we need.
+To enable cross container access we need to create **roles** that give us access to the data we need.
 This is done using a HANA database artifact of `.hdbrole` type.

 I have created a new HANA database module in our source system with the following folder structure.
 There is no hard and fast requirement over the folder structure, but being organised always pays off.